Return to Home

 Shawn Sheehy is an artist with a love of ecology who enjoys exploring such themes as interconnectedness, adaptability, and evolution.
 Passionate about pop-up books, he works sculpturally with the book format and has presented numerous workshops on pop-up engineering across the country.

 Join artist Roni Gross where we will be exploring a variety of artists and their approaches to collage.
 Students will experiment with several techniques designed to generate new relationships between the materials chosen to work with.
 What you collect gives clues about the colors, textures and subjects that interest you.

 Materials to have on hand:

-This exciting new follow-up/next level class is designed for anyone interested in continuing to make prints at home without access to a printing press using non-toxic, water-based materials.
-In your own space you will learn how to make multiple color/multi-layered prints using direct printing techniques first presented in the beginning course (held on Dec.
-1 and January 2nd).
+This exciting new follow-up/next level class is designed for those students who have completed the Beginner Workshop.
+This intermediate workshop is for students interested in advancing to the next level and continuing to make prints at home without access to a printing press.
+In your own space you will learn how to make multiple color/multi-layered prints using direct printing techniques first presented in the beginning course.

 We will cover designing and creating a print that is built up in layers, printed more than once, using monotype, relief printing and drypoint methods.
 We will also cover the use of registration systems and tips on using color as a means of personal expression, choosing a pallet, mixing inks and paints and a bit of history about pigments.
 Emphasis will be placed upon personal artistic development.
 Students will choose their own subject matter and work in whatever size/scale fits their needs.

 All classes will be live via Zoom to include technical demonstrations and group discussions.
-Everyone will be provided with a supply kit prior to the first class containing a variety of water-based inks and materials.
-Looking forward to seeing you there.
-Keep on printing.
+Everyone will be provided with a supply kit prior to the first session containing a variety of water-based inks and materials.
+Please verify your mailing address when registering.
+Registration will close 3/16.